Benefits City Facilities Master Plan Commercial Uses

 - Using reuse water reduces the nitrogen discharge in streams and rivers from wastewater treatment plants.

-- Using it for irrigation provides a nutrient benefit to lawns and crops.
-This prevents these nutrients from entering waterways, which can contribute to algal blooms.
+- The use of reuse water for irrigation provides a nutrient benefit to lawns and crops and prevents these nutrients from entering waterways, which can contribute to algal blooms.

 Status of Bulk Reuse Facilities: